polarkac/MTG-Stories/README.md

 # MTG Stories

 This is an archive of MTG stories publicly available on Wizard of the Coast website and compiled into PDF version.
+Images are also available either in PDF or as a separate files.

-Stories are sorted into folder by set name and in published order.
+Stories are sorted into folder `stories` by set name and in published order.

 Stories from Magic 2013 to Modern Masters 2015 are sorted with https://mtg.fandom.com/wiki/Magic_Story.
 Stories from Magic Origins to March of the Machine: The Aftermath are sorted with https://mtglore.com/story-timeline-published-order/.